AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 ---

-# The Pervert’s Guide to Monetary Policy

-> I think Kafka was right when he said that for a modern, secular, non-religious man bureaucracy—state bureaucracy—is the only remaining contact with the dimension of the divine.
+> I think Kafka was right when he said that for a modern, secular, non-religious man bureaucracy, ***state bureaucracy,*** is the only remaining contact with the dimension of the Divine.
 >
 > …
 >
 > What the impenetrable omnipotence of bureaucracy harbours is divine enjoyment.
 >
-> Slavoj Žižek in *The Pervert’s Guide to Ideology*
+> **Slavoj Žižek** in *The Pervert’s Guide to Ideology*

-To an adolescent, pornography first appears as a substitute for sex—a digital e-cig to the analog cigarette—made of equal parts joy and disappointment.
+{% newthought 'To an adolescent,' %} pornography first appears as a substitute for sex—a digital e-cig to the analog cigarette—made of equal parts joy and disappointment.
 Smut is the bootlegged copy of the “real” thing; it is jarring, filmed at uncomfortable angles, and enjoyed secretly as a young adult sketches out their place in the world. {% marginnote 'mn-id-1' 'Singular they is how I roll' %}

  a schema which, may not be possible to realize in full, but neverthless the only one.